emacs-mirror/emacs/mps/manual/source/mmref/bib.rst

   .. abstract: baker78.html

+    A real-time list processing system is one in which the time required by the elementary list operations (e.g. CONS, CAR, CDR, RPLACA, RPLACD, EQ, and ATOM in LISP) is bounded by a (small) constant.
+Classical implementations of list processing systems lack this property because allocating a list cell from the heap may cause a garbage collection, which process requires time proportional to the heap size to finish.
+A real-time list processing system is presented which continuously reclaims garbage, including directed cycles, while linearizing and compacting the accessible cells into contiguous locations to avoid fragmenting the free storage pool.
+The program is small and requires no time-sharing interrupts, making it suitable for microcode.
+Finally, the system requires the same average time, and not more than twice the space, of a classical implementation, and those space requirements can be reduced to approximately classical proportions by compact list representation.
+Arrays of different sizes, a program stack, and hash linking are simple extensions to our system, and reference counting is found to be inferior for many applications.

 * .. _BAKER79:

   Henry G. Baker.
 1979.  "`Optimizing Allocation and Garbage Collection of Spaces <http://home.pipeline.com/~hbaker1/OptAlloc.html>`_".
 In Winston and Brown, eds. *Artificial Intelligence: An MIT Perspective.* MIT Press.

   .. abstract: baker79.html

+    MACLISP, unlike some other implementations of LISP, allocates storage for different types of objects in noncontiguous areas called "spaces".
+These spaces partition the active storage into disjoint areas, each of which holds a different type of object.
+    For example, "list cells" are stored in one space, "full-word integers" reside in another space, "full-word floating point numbers" in another, and so on.

+    Allocating space in this manner has several advantages.
+An object's type can easily be computed from a pointer to it, without any memory references to the object itself.
+Thus, the LISP primitive ATOM(x) can easily compute its result without even paging in x.
+Another advantage is that the type of an object does not require any storage within the object, so that arithmetic with hardware data types such as full-word integers can use hardware instructions directly.

+    There are problems associated with this method of storage and type management, however.
+When all data types are allocated from the same heap, there is no problem with varying demand for the different data types; all data types require storage from the same pool, so that only the total amount of storage is important.
+Once different data types must be allocated from different spaces, however, the relative sizes of the spaces becomes important.

 * .. _BAKER91: